Watt, Suh back on field in Rams’ 21-20 win over Texans

+LOS ANGELES — Even after everything J.J.
+Watt has accomplished in football, he still relished the chance to walk on — and off — the field for his first game action since breaking his leg.

+Todd Gurley, Jared Goff and the rest of the Los Angeles Rams’ offense won’t get any action at all in this preseason, but they insist they’ll still be ready for the games that count.

-LOS ANGELES — Rookie John Kelly rushed for 64 yards and two touchdowns, and the Los Angeles Rams briefly debuted their new defensive stars in a 21-20 preseason victory over J.J.
-Watt and the Houston Texans on Saturday.
+Rookie John Kelly rushed for 64 yards and two touchdowns, and the Rams briefly debuted their new defensive stars in a 21-20 preseason victory over Watt and the Houston Texans on Saturday.

-Although the Rams rested 10 presumptive offensive starters for the third straight preseason game, the Los Angeles defense’s three big offseason acquisitions played at the Coliseum.
-Ndamukong Suh and cornerbacks Marcus Peters and Aqib Talib got some action early in the first quarter before sitting.
+Watt started and made a tackle roughly 10 1/2 months after he got hurt in the Texans’ fifth game last season.
+The chance to catch up with former defensive coordinator Wade Phillips was just a bonus on an exciting day for the veteran superstar.

+“I liked that I came off (the field) under my own power,” Watt said with a grin.
+“It’s football.
+It’s where I feel the most natural.
+It’s where I feel at home.”

-Nick Rose then missed a 57-yard field goal at the gun.
-It was the second missed field goal for Rose as the Texans wait for Ka’imi Fairbairn to get healthy.
+Rose’s last-second kick was his second missed field goal as the Texans wait for Ka’imi Fairbairn to get healthy.

 Kelly, the Rams’ sixth-round pick from Tennessee, continued his breakout preseason in Gurley’s absence with another impressive game.
 He finished Los Angeles’ 19-play drive that consumed 12:06 of the third quarter with a spinning 15-yard TD run.